A Behavioural Analysis of Credulous Twitter Users: Background

+In~\cite{Balestrucci19ideal}, we considered two features' sets derived from~\cite{varol2017online}\footnote{\url{https://botometer.iuni.iu.edu/}} and ~\cite{Cresci15fame}.
+In particular, we relied on what Cresci at al. in ~\cite{Cresci15fame} called \textit{ClassA} features, which conveniently require only information available in the profile of the account.
 In Table~\ref{table:botDet} we report the results of the 19 learning algorithms adopted in~\cite{Balestrucci19ideal} to train the bot detector (with a 10-fold cross validation).
 There are three reasons behind the decision to consider the classifier trained with the \textit{ClassA} features: (i) the performance results were very similar to those achieved considering the Botometer features, (ii) the features engineering phase rely on users' profile data only\footnote{Data from a user profile: \url{https://tinyurl.com/y5s5kpuw}}, and (iii) with respect to \textit{Botometer} features, where their calculation requires a connection to a web service\footnote{Botometer web service: \url{https://tinyurl.com/yytf282s}}, \textit{ClassA}'s features can be computed in an autonomous fashion.
 The training was executed also by considering the \textit{Botometer}'s features and a union set of \textit{ClassA}'s and \textit{Botometer}'s features.
 Experiments were performed with Weka~\cite{witten2016data}, and the complete experimentation results are publicly available: \url{https://tinyurl.com/y4l632g5}.